dfrappart/dfrappart.github.io/_posts/2026-01-28-A_look_at_envoy_as_a_gateway_api.markdown

 ![illustration8](/assets/envoyproxy/envoy008.png)

-Ok, that's fun, What elso do we have?
+Ok, that's fun, What else do we have?

 ### 2.5 Managing traffic with Rate limiting